FAQ / Frequently Asked Questions

 We’ve provided answers to some of our frequently asked questions.

 See our FAQ.
 We understand the challenges of addiction.
 Our clients come from different many different backgrounds and have their own very different needs.
-If you suffer from hydrocodone addiction, painkiller addiction, alcohol abuse or another form of substance abuse, from insurance to admissions, our rehab in Norcross, Georgia helps those struggling recover.
+If you suffer from hydrocodone addiction, painkiller addiction, alcohol abuse or another form of substance abuse, from insurance to admissions, our rehabs in Georgia and Tennessee help those struggling recover.
 See our frequently asked questions below:

 Fortunately, the Affordable Care Act has made it a requirement for insurance companies to offer drug and alcohol treatment for those struggling and requiring treatment.
 For that reason alone, your insurance policy does offer benefits.
 Your treatment may be covered by insurance alone, however, you may be required to pay a co-payment.
 To find out what your insurance covers, feel free to call us or fill out our contact form, here.